 Interested in Mickey’s Not-So-Scary Halloween Party?
 Then this is the place for you!
 In our combined review and guide, we’ll cover everything you need to know about Mickey’s Not-So-Scary Halloween Party, the flagship Halloween season event at Walt Disney World’s Magic Kingdom, including planning for the 2019 event!

 The Basics of Mickey’s Not-So-Scary Halloween Party

-Mickey’s Not-So-Scary Halloween Party offers unique character greetings, Halloween-inspired ride overlays, unique food items, trick-or-treating, unique shows, and a special “Boo-To-You” Halloween Parade.
+Mickey’s Not-So-Scary Halloween Party offers unique character greetings, Halloween-inspired ride overlays, unique food items, trick-or-treating, unique shows, fireworks, and a special “Boo-To-You” Halloween Parade.
 We cover all these items in this guide.